 And from the very beginning, the Career and Leadership Development staff will encourage you to look into summer internships.
 Then, they’ll tell you all about how they provide nearly $400,000 to Sewanee students pursuing unpaid internships each summer.
 Right now, you should review the Career and Leadership Development website and read student-written reports on Sewanee-supported internship experiences.

-22% are in graduate or professional school (12 of the 69 received full or partial assistance in funding for their programs)
+21% are in graduate or professional school (20 of the 58 or 35% received full or partial assistance in funding for their programs)

 Play with our dynamic Outcomes Infographic connect Sewanee’s majors to the careers they might prepare you for.